ros2/design/articles/020_ros_with_dds.md

 ### DDS as a Dependency

-One of the goals of ROS 2.0 is to reuse as much code as possible (do not reinvent the wheel) but also minimize the number of dependencies to improve portability and to keep the build dependency list lean.
+One of the goals of ROS 2.0 is to reuse as much code as possible ("do not reinvent the wheel") but also minimize the number of dependencies to improve portability and to keep the build dependency list lean.
 These two goals are sometimes at odds, since it is often the choice between implementing something internally or relying on an outside source (dependency) for the implementation.

 This is a point where the DDS implementations shine, because two of the three DDS vendors under evaluation build on Linux, OS X, Windows, and other more exotic systems with no external dependencies.
 The C implementation relies only on the system libraries, the C++ implementations only rely on a C++03 compiler, and the Java implementation only needs a JVM and the Java standard library.
 Bundled as a binary (during prototyping) on both Ubuntu and OS X, the C, C++, Java, and C# implementations of OpenSplice (LGPL) is less than three megabytes in size and has no other dependencies.
-As dependencies go, this makes DDS very attractive because it significantly simplifies the build and run dependencies for ROS.
+As far as dependencies go, this makes DDS very attractive because it significantly simplifies the build and run dependencies for ROS.
-Additionally, since the goal is to make DDS an implementation detail, it can probably be removed as transitive run dependency, meaning that it will not even need to be installed on a deployed system.
+Additionally, since the goal is to make DDS an implementation detail, it can probably be removed as a transitive run dependency, meaning that it will not even need to be installed on a deployed system.

 ## The ROS on DDS Prototype

 Following the research into the feasibility of ROS on DDS, several questions were left, including but not limited to:

 - Can the ROS 1.x API and behavior be implemented on top of DDS?
-- Is it practical to generate IDL messages from MSG messages and use them with DDS?
+- Is it practical to generate IDL messages from ROS MSG messages and use them with DDS?
 - How hard is it to package (as a dependency) DDS implementations?
 - Does the DDS API specification actually make DDS vendor portability a reality?
 - How difficult is it to configure DDS?

-And other questions.
 In order to answer some of these questions a prototype and several experiments were created in this repository:

 [https://github.com/osrf/ros_dds](https://github.com/osrf/ros_dds)